 Missy: Offering faster payments is definitely seen as a strategic industry play.
 In the U.S. market, the new faster payments system also offers some innovations and advantages for B2B payments that don’t exist for other payment systems.
 It is a CEO mandate for many of the banks I’ve spoken to.

 Ed: In the UK, there are a growing number of challenger/start-up banks entering the market.
 These banks begin with a clean slate in their technology plans and are offering faster payments capability from the onset along with traditional payment systems.
-More established banks see this as a threat because for them to institute new technology it can be costly and timely.
+More established banks see this as a threat because for them to institute new technology it can be costly and time consuming.
 But they realize the need to become more digital and build capabilities like faster payments options are a necessity in order to stay competitive.

 SmartPayments: Missy, from a U.S. perspective, what trends or reactions are you seeing in the industry around the recent launch of faster payments in the U.S.?